flythereddflagg/publication_template/README.md

 # PUBLICATION TEMPLATE
-A streamlined way to write documents in markdown and produce professional documents using Pandoc and Latex.
+A streamlined way to write documents in markdown and produce professional documents using Pandoc and LaTeX.

 ## Required Software